mxamber/AO3scrape/README.md

 ## Usage

 Run via the console.
 Open *cmd.exe*, navigate to the folder you saved *AO3scrape.exe* in, and run the file with any desired flags.
-Example: `C:\Users\example\Desktop>AO3scrape.exe -tag "Harry Potter - J. K. Rowling" -min 5000 -max 25000 -search "&work_search[query]=- Dramione"`
+Example: `C:\Users\example\Desktop>AO3scrape.exe -tag "Harry Potter - J. K. Rowling" -min 5000 -max 25000 -search "&work_search[query]=-Dramione"`

 **-h, -help:**
 Displays the help text, overruling any other flags.